-Plus the match seems made in heaven.
-Case in point?
-In Zambia, the corn is used to protect the maize, a.k.a. corn, from attack:
+Plus the match serves a greater purpose: in Zambia, the chilies are used to protect the maize, a.k.a. corn, from attack:

 Farmers can’t guard their crops twenty-four hours a day so they have started using chilli bombs—a mixture of ingredients which give off a spicy, pungent smell that offends elephants’ sensitive trunks and drive them away from crops.
 (Source: World Wild Life)

 I made our mealie bread with blackened poblanos to give a nice chili flavor, but almost no heat.
 This is great for people with kids.
 For more kick, try seeded jalapenos.

 Today’s recipe is based on the Mealie Bread I made for Swaziland, which omits the peppers in favor of a sweeter corn bread.
 This is also a bigger batch.

 1 lb frozen corn kernels, thawed overnight in the refrigerator